zino-hofmann/graphql-flutter/packages/graphql/README.md

 ```

-Once you have initialized a client, now you can run queries and mutations.
+Once you have initialized a client, you can run queries and mutations.

 ### Query